TrenchBoot/test-results/test-cases/test-cases.md

 12. `rsync` is installed - check if `rsync` is installed
 13. Kernel boots without critical errors
 14. Kernel boots without errors
+15. Kernel is properly configured - kernel config options are set to `y`
+    - TCG_TPM
+    - TCG_TIS
+    - TCG_TIS_CORE
-15. There is at least one active PCR bank - check if there is at least one
+16. There is at least one active PCR bank - check if there is at least one
 directory: `/sys/class/tpm/tpm0/pcr-sha*`
-16. PCRs 0 to 23 can be read from `/sys/class/tpm/tpm0/pcr-sha*`
+17. PCRs 0 to 23 can be read from `/sys/class/tpm/tpm0/pcr-sha*`
-17. When booting with slaunch PCR 17 & 18 shouldn't contain only `0`s or only
+18. When booting with slaunch PCR 17 & 18 shouldn't contain only `0`s or only
 `F`s